The Spiritual Battle: the World the Flesh and the Devil

 One of Satan’s strategies is to discourage us and cause us to lose hope.
 Like soldiers on active service and athletes in a race we need to exercise self-discipline and keep our goal in mind.
 As Paul says ‘Run in such a way that you may win‘ (1 Corinthians 9:24).
 An athlete trains both his body and mind to win.
 He knows only one can win, but that does not deter him.
 His goal is to win.
 And so with us.
 Though we may fail at times, we must get up and continue with the intention to finish the race and win in the knowledge God’s strength will sustain us.

-Faith is inspired and energised by the example of others in the faith – like the cloud of witnesses in Hebrews 11.
+Faith is inspired by the example of others in the faith – like the cloud of witnesses in Hebrews 11.
 This is why reading biographies of others who have endured much for the sake of Christ can be so encouraging.

 Warnings About Departing From God